-Children will be asked to find their name card and place it on the self register board.
-There will be a range of activities to engage your child immediately.
-Please feel free to join in with your child – encourage them to draw, do a jigsaw or read them a story from the book corner.
-At 9 o’clock a member of staff rings a tambourine and that is the start of the school day.
-It is your signal to say goodbye and leave the classroom.
-The children will sit on their carpet for registration.
+The teaching staff will greet you and your child at the rainbow gate at 8.45am.
+Children will be asked to find their name card and place it on the self register board they will be supported to remove coats and put book bags and water bottles in the appropriate places.
+There will be a range of activities to engage your child immediately inside and outside of the classrooms.
 At times some children can be reluctant to part from their parent/carer in the morning.
 On these occasions we aim to manage these anxieties calmly and deal with every child and family with respect and sensitivity.
 Most children usually respond to encouragement from our staff but at times some can be very anxious.
 We know how distressing this can be for parents and we always try to work out with you the best strategies for your child.
 If necessary, we will telephone you to reassure you that your child has settled happily – which they all do.

 During the remainder of the day we work alongside children with their interests, teaching the skills to groups and individuals.
 Whole class carpet times are an opportunity to teach daily phonics, maths and other cross curricular themes.
 Children have access to outside at all times, weather and staff permitting.
 We encourage children to bring in wellies and waterproofs for the messier activities.
 Mid-morning children will have a snack and playtime where they will be able to mix with friends in other classes across Key Stage 1.
 At midday children will go to the large hall for lunch and will again be able to play together on the playground.